richardalamo/biz_dev_public/airflow_setup/README.md

 - GRANT ALL PRIVILEGES ON DATABASE "<database_name>" TO <rds_username>;
 10. Set up Airflow RDS PostgreSQL Connection
 - In the Airflow UI, under Admin -> Connections, add a new record.
 Then enter the following:
-- Connection Id: Name of connection (anything you like)
+- Connection Id: <anything you like>
 - Connection Type: Postgres
 - Host: <rds_endpoint>
 - Database: <database_name>